Knowing What to Put in a Compost Bin is the first step to creating your own amazing compost for your home garden!

 It will fluff up the contents and create new air pockets for oxygen to get in and do its work.

-Common Composting Mistakes:
+Common Composting Mistakes

-Problem #1: My Compost is Stinky – this usually means you have added too much nitrogen… simply add extra carbon to combat the smells.
+This usually means you have added too much nitrogen… simply add extra carbon to combat the smells.

-Problem #2: My Compost Won’t Break Down – this usually means you have added too much carbon… simply add extra nitrogen to kickstart the breaking down process.
+This usually means you have added too much carbon… simply add extra nitrogen to kickstart the breaking down process.

-And Problem #3: My Compost is Too Dry – simply add water as necessary to keep mixture moist.
+Simply add water as necessary to keep mixture moist.
 Remember… you’re aiming for a wetness level similar to a slightly moist wet sponge.

 How Long Does it Take for Compost to Break Down?